great-expectations/great_expectations/docs/guides/how_to_guides/creating_batches/how_to_load_a_pandas_dataframe_as_a_batch.rst

     .. tab-container:: tab1
         :title: Show Docs for V3 (Batch Request) API

-        What used to be called a “batch” in the old API was replaced with :ref:`Validator <reference__core_concepts__validation>`.
-A Validator knows how to validate a particular batch of data on a particular :ref:`Execution Engine <reference__core_concepts>` against a particular :ref:`Expectation Suite <reference__core_concepts__expectations__expectation_suites>`.
+        What used to be called a “Batch” in the old API was replaced with :ref:`Validator <reference__core_concepts__validation>`.
+A Validator knows how to validate a particular Batch of data on a particular :ref:`Execution Engine <reference__core_concepts>` against a particular :ref:`Expectation Suite <reference__core_concepts__expectations__expectation_suites>`.
 In interactive mode, the Validator can store and update an Expectation Suite while conducting Data Discovery or Exploratory Data Analysis.

         You can read more about the core classes that make Great Expectations run in our :ref:`Core Concepts reference guide <reference__core_concepts>`.